 - Excellent safety record

-- Professional photographs taken during the trip
+- Professional photographs for purchase after the trip **

 - Heated change rooms, no roadside changing in the rain